-Russian Investigative Journalist Hospitalized After Arrest On Alleged Drug Crimes
+Russian Investigative Journalist Placed On House Arrest For Alleged Drug Crimes

-Well-known Russian investigative journalist Ivan Golunov was hospitalized Saturday after two days in police custody.
-He was detained on Thursday and charged with attempting to sell drugs on Saturday, according to Meduza, the online news site where Golunov, 36, works.
+Well-known Russian investigative journalist Ivan Golunov was ordered to two months of house arrest on Saturday after being charged with attempting to sell drugs, according to Meduza, the online news site where Golunov works.

-According to police, authorities found mephedrone, a narcotic, on the journalist during a search Thursday.
-They say they also found additional drugs, including cocaine, along with scales, in Golunov's apartment.
+Golunov, 36, has been detained since Thursday, when authorities found mephedrone, a narcotic, on the journalist during a search.
+According to police, they also found additional drugs, including cocaine, along with scales, in Golunov's apartment.

 Golunov says the drugs were planted, according to a statement from Meduza's CEO and editor-in-chief.
 The site also wrote that its correspondent was beaten in police custody and that he had to wait almost 14 hours to see his lawyer.

 Russian authorities denied beating Golunov during his arrest.
 But on Saturday, officials announced that he was taken to a hospital after a medical examination in police custody.
-Independent Russian news agency Interfax reported that Golunov left the hospital Saturday and taken to a court in Moscow.
+Independent Russian news agency Interfax reported that Golunov was discharged from the hospital in satisfactory condition Saturday and taken to a court in Moscow, where he was ordered to house arrest.

 News of Golunov's arrest prompted an outcry in Moscow, especially among journalists.
 Dozens gathered outside Moscow's police headquarters on Friday.